 But you did.

-I didn’t see the fear or worried look on your face as it must have felt like your world had been turned upside down.
+I didn’t see the fear or worried look on your face.
+As it must have felt like your world has been turned upside down.

 You held it together for me—you put a smile on your face—and told me everything is going to be okay.

 I didn’t witness the nights where you laid awake in bed asking “why this had to happen to me?”